tscurrie/rubocop/README.md

 [GitHub documentation link](https://github.com/bbatsov/rubocop)

 RuboCop is a Ruby static code analyzer.
-It will enforce many of the guidelines out lined in the community Ruby Style Guide.
-Apart from reporting problems in your code, RuboCop can also automatically fix some of the problem for you.
+It will enforce many of the guidelines out lined in the community [Ruby Style Guide.](https://github.com/bbatsov/ruby-style-guide) Apart from reporting problems in your code, RuboCop can also automatically fix some of the problems for you.

 #### Prerequisites: